Harcourts International: History

 John Bateman Harcourt established the Harcourts real estate company in Wellington, New Zealand, in 1888.
 From 1874 John had been a partner in the merchant partnership A. P. Stuart & Co., which he bought out in 1879.

-Expansion

-Expanding from Wellington in 1985 under a franchising system with Collins Real Estate in Christchurch, Harcourts, its subsidiaries and/or divisions, and co-branded local real-estate companies now operate in Australia, Fiji, South Africa, Indonesia, Hong Kong, Singapore, China, Canada, and the United States; initially focusing on California but have now expanded into Oregon.
-They formerly had operations in Zambia.

-Harcourts has over 800 offices, 5500 sales consultants and 1500 support/administration staff.
+Initially, Harcourts focused on the sale of city property, as well as country, seaside, mining, farms and station properties and had a strong auction presence.
+In its early stages, the company introduced "The Register and Property Investors Guide", the equivalent of Bluebook.
+It published and circulated about 4,000 copies throughout Wellington monthly.